 A lot of doubts… There was already Simo Ahava’s blog, where he was posting amazing GTM-related stuff.
 But the more I learned about Tag Manager, the more I saw a need for yet another Google Tag Manager blog.

 Why?
 Because the niche is not over-crowded, yet (as of writing this in 2016 or 2017).
-I still find topics which are not covered or could be covered more comprehensively.
+I still find topics that are not covered or could be covered more comprehensively.

 So here I am, sharing my thoughts, ideas, new discoveries, hoping that you’ll find it useful too.
 And the positive feedback from my readers keeps me going even further!